-3.1.1.
-Moisture content, water solubility, and water absorption of nanocellulose (NC).
+Fig 1 presents a comparative analysis of the moisture content, water solubility, and water absorption characteristics for PVA, PCL, PVA-PCL, and PVA-PCL with varying concentrations of nanocellulose (NC).
 The results highlight significant differences in these properties influenced by the material composition and the inclusion of NC.
-As shown in Fig. 1.a, moisture content increases significantly with the incorporation of NC into the PVA-PCL matrix.
-Among the samples, PVA exhibits the highest reflecting moisture content, its strong hydrophilic nature.
-The incorporation of NC into the PVA-PCL matrix at increasing concentrations (2.5%, 5%, and 7.5%) further elevates moisture content, with PVA-PCL-NC (7.5%) displaying the highest values.
-This trend suggests that NC, owing to its hydrophilic properties, enhances the water-attracting capability of the composite.
-Similar patterns of hydrophilic reinforcement by NC have been observed in other polymer matrices [28].
-PCL, a polymer, shows the lowest hydrophobic moisture content, demonstrating its inherent resistance to water uptake [29].
-The data in Fig. 1.b reveal a decreasing trend in water solubility as NC concentration increases in PVA-PCL composites.
+As shown in Fig 1a, moisture content increases significantly with incorporation of NC into the PVA-PCL matrix.
+Among the samples, PVA exhibits the highest moisture content, reflecting its hydrophilic nature.
+The incorporation of NC into PVA-PCL matrix at increasing concentrations (2.5%, 5%, and 7.5%) further elevates moisture content, with PVA-PCL-NC (7.5%) displaying the highest values.
+This trend suggests that NC, owing to its hydrophilic water-attracting properties, enhances the capability of the composite.
+Similar patterns of hydrophilic reinforcement by NC have been observed in other polymer matrices (Jamróz et al., 2019).
+PCL, a hydrophobic polymer, shows the lowest moisture content, demonstrating its inherent resistance to water uptake (Zheng et al., 2021).
+The data in Fig 1.b reveal a decreasing trend in water solubility as NC concentration increases in PVA-PCL composites.
 PVA alone exhibits the highest solubility, while PCL demonstrates minimal solubility due to its hydrophobic nature.
-The PVA-PCL combination shows intermediate solubility, which progressively decreases with the incorporation of NC.
-This decrease suggests that NC enhances the crystalline structure and crosslinking density of the composite, reducing its solubility in water [30].
-The results in Fig. 1.c show that the incorporation of NC significantly reduces water absorption in PVA-PCL composites.
-While PVA-PCL alone exhibits the highest water absorption, the addition of NC at increasing concentrations (2.5%, 5%, and 7.5%) systematically decreases the absorption capacity.
-This effect is likely due to NC's ability to reinforce the polymer matrix, resulting in a denser and less porous structure that limits water penetration.
-As expected, PCL exhibits minimal water absorption, consistent with its hydrophobic properties [31].
+The PVA-PCL combination shows intermediate solubility. which progressively decreases with the incorporation of NC.
+This decrease suggests that NC enhances the crystalline structure and crosslinking density of the composite, reducing its solubility in water (Singhaboot et al., 2023).
+The results in Fig 1.c show that the incorporation of NC significantly increases water absorption in PVA-PCL composites.
+While PVA-PCL alone exhibits low water absorption, the addition of NC at increasing concentrations (2.5%, 5%, and 7.5%) systematically increases the absorption capacity.
+This effect is likely due to NC's ability to reinforce the polymer matrix, increasing its hydrophilicity properties that boost water penetration.
+As expected, PCL exhibits minimal absorption, consistent with hydrophobic properties (Zhao et al., 2020).